-Some important points to use this handbook are:
+Some important pointers for prosecuting officers to use this handbook are-

 - i.
-The 'Role of Judiciary' is a comprehensive chapter that details the stepby-step process in a case.
-Each step has the statutory requirement clearly outlined, additionally, it also provides the policies and schemes of the Government of Telangana which can be used for the welfare of the victim at that stage. - ii.
-As victim assistance and support are integrated into the sequential steps, if provided it could greatly enhance the efficiency of the trial. - iii.
-The 'Policies and Schemes' chapter is a ready reference of all the relevant policies and schemes issued by the Government of Telangana, which if appropriately used can become a great support mechanism for a victim who will be further motivated to testify in the court.
-The chances of compliance of a policy or a scheme is much higher if there is a supporting judicial order.
+The 'Role of Prosecuting Officers' is a comprehensive chapter that details the step-by-step process in a case.
+Each step has the statutory requirement clearly outlined, additionally, it also provides the policies and schemes of Government of Telangana which can be used for the welfare of the victim at that stage. - ii.
+As victim assistance and support is integrated into the sequential steps which is not a statutory requirement, but if provided could change the course of prosecution, draft templates are provided as a suggestive document that can be easily used.